ctrl-alt-dtl/PMA-Labs/Chap3/Lab_3-2/README.md

 5. What are the malware's host-based indicators?
 6. Are there any useful network-based signatures for this malware?

-#### Answers:
+### Answers

 1. To install we can simply use: `"C:\Windows\SysWOW64\rundll32.exe" C:\PMA\Labs\Chapter_3L\Lab03-02.dll, Install ` or `"C:\Windows\SysWOW64\rundll32.exe" C:\PMA\Labs\Chapter_3L\Lab03-02.dll, installA ` since this is a 32-bit sample in a 64-bit environment.
 There is a problem when installing; however, I do dig into [Making It Work](#making-it-work).
-2. Two ways here: Starting using Task Manager or through command line execution with `net start IPRIP` (more information: https://learn.microsoft.com/en-us/dotnet/framework/windows-services/how-to-start-services and https://ss64.com/nt/net-service.html)
+2. Two ways here: Starting using Task Manager or through command line execution with `net start IPRIP` (more information: <https://learn.microsoft.com/en-us/dotnet/framework/windows-services/how-to-start-services> and <https://ss64.com/nt/net-service.html>)
 3. Use ProcessExplorer and hover over the various *svchosts.exe* until you see IPRIP.
 4. This is answered in detail below with screenshots; however, **ProcessName = rundll32.exe** to see the install process as well as the Process ID will work when the malware is installed and running.
 5. Through static analysis, we can see the registry key strings that are being accessed and created as well as the service creation process and name during the Install function of the DLL.
 6. There is a User-Agent string, a *serve.html* page, and a URL (*practicalmalwareanalysis.com*) in the strings section of the DLL.

-**Short Summary on Lab 03-02.dll:** I go into further detail of how I broke down this DLL, stepping through the process of reverse engineering its function, and then making it work as intented.
+**Short Summary on Lab 03-02.dll:** I go into further detail of how I broke down this DLL, stepping through the process of reverse engineering its function, and then making it work as intended.
 This sample did not work on a 64-bit system initially and it required working through the code and some dynamic debugging to fully run this sample.
 In short, this sample created a network enabled Windows Service with a default name, labeled the service under a generic looking label to avoid the casual user's suspicions, established persistence by creating a registry key, and then resolving to a URL for a User-Agent HTTP GET request.

 ### Detailed Answers